Supporting the Resurgence of Haudenosaunee Languages

 After thirty years of Indigenous language revitalization efforts — including everything from immersion to training ceremonial speakers — a critical juncture has been reached in fluency.
 Faculty in the American Indian Program are collaborating with community partners to develop a linguistic learning tool that will aid in the resurgence of Haudenosaunee languages.
 Through concept-based instruction focused on meaning and philosophy, this collaboration seeks to restore social exchange using Haudenosaunee languages.
 During on-site consultations with language learners in Haudenosaunee communities, project leaders recognize previous and current strategies and introduce a new tool for language acquisition for adult learners.
 They then employ their research to develop techniques to be used by American Indian Studies graduate students and to support the use of language in Haudenosaunee communities.

 Grant type: Planning

-- Jolene Rickard, American Indian Program, Department of History of Art, Department of Art
+Jolene Rickard, American Indian and Indigenous Studies Program; Department of History of Art; Department of Art

 College of Agriculture and Life Sciences

 College of Arts and Sciences